XWEster97/DLMU-Bachelor-Thesis-Template/README.md

 Recommend editing and compiling on Overleaf which is an online, real time collaborative editor for papers, theses, technical reports and other documents written in the LaTeX markup language.

 ## Detail
-**Detailed Attentions are prersented in CH1 and CH4.
+**Detailed Attentions are presented in CH1 and CH4.
 Please read carefully before composing.**